LiveNL/simple-gh-pages-theme/README.md

 image:      assets/images/image.png OR https://example.com/image.png
 categories: [category]
 tags:       [tag]
-highlight:  false (if true: it will be used on about page, more here)
+highlight:  false (if true: it will listed in highlights, which can be shown with: `{% include highlights.html %}`)
 short:      false (if true: it shown in 'short' list on home page)
 ```